Xbox Series X external storage tests: USB HDD vs. SSD vs. NVME

 |2:22.35

 Moving content off of an external drive was always pretty fast.
 Even the USB HDD shifted around 6.3GB per minute.
-Even the biggest games will take only around 20 minutes to move, which is probably faster than you could download it.
-And that’s assuming you don’t have a datacap to worry about.
+Even the biggest game will take only around 20 minutes to move, which is probably faster than you could download it.
+And that’s assuming you don’t have a data cap to worry about.

 But you do get a significant improvement if you go with a faster storage medium.
-The Seagate USB SSD and the USB NVME cut down times by more than a half.
+The Seagate USB SSD and the USB NVME cut down times by more than half.
 If this was the only benefit, I don’t know if I’d pay the premium to go this route.
 But if you play a lot of backward compatible games, some sort of SSD option will provide a huge quality-of-life improvement.

 Xbox Series X external storage: Load-time test